marenrieker/17-KabirSandrolini-Temporal-data-with-tsibble/README.md

 # 17-KabirSandrolini-Temporal-data-with-tsibble
-Workshop presentation by Kabir Sandrolini &amp; Maren Rieker

-Working with temporal data using tsibble
+Workshop presentation by Kabir Sandrolini &amp; Maren Rieker on analyzing temporal data in R using tsibble.

 ## Summary